 Choice 2: Accept and Upgrade

-- Process: Pay the fee to secure the seat.
+- Pay the fee to secure the seat.
 If a better seat is allotted in Round 2, the previous seat is cancelled.

 Choice 3: Reject and Upgrade